KnpLabs/php-github-api/README.markdown

 If you want to use your own request implementation, inject it to the GitHubApi:

-    $github->setRequest($myOwnRequest);
+    // create a custom request
+    class myGitHubRequest extends phpGitHubApiRequest
+    {
+      // override things
+    }

+    // inject your request instance to the API.
+    $github->setRequest(new myGitHubRequest());

-$myRequest must extend phpGitHubApiRequest.
+Your request implementation must extend phpGitHubApiRequest.

 ### Inject a new API part instance

-If you want to use your own implementation of the user API, inject it to the GitHubApi:
+If you want to use your own implementation of an API, inject it to the GitHubApi.
+For example, to replace the user API:

+    // create a custom User API
+    class myGitHubApiUser extends phpGitHubApiUser
+    {
+      // override things
+    }

-    $github->setApi('user', $myUserApi);
+    $github->setApi('user', new myGitHubApiUser());

-$myUserApi should extend phpGitHubApiUser.

 ## Run test suite